 Police officers and other law enforcement officials have the opportunity to keep community members within their jurisdiction safe from harm.
 They maintain order and actively participate in the administration of justice.
 These opportunities come with great risk, however.
 Every year, police officers lose their lives in the line of duty.
 Routine traffic stops and domestic violence reports have the potential to become life-threatening situations.
 Other challenges include witnessing traumatic events, experiencing stress on the job, contending with the elements, and overcoming injuries.
 According to the Bureau of Labor Statistics, “Police officers have one of the highest rates of on-the-job injuries and fatalities.”

-Employment for police officers and detectives is projected to grow by 5 percent in the years between 2012 and 2022.
-This is slower growth than average for all occupations.
 A consistent demand for local law enforcement officials will provide a certain amount of job security in the field, but the competition for higher-ranking positions, such as those in the federal government, will become more intense.
 As the competition for those positions intensifies, the value of formal education and experience will continue to increase.
+Access career outlook information for law enforcement officials by visiting the Bureau of Labor Statistics website.